Learn/Documentation

 Strategy Architect — Overview

 The Strategy Architect is where you turn a trading idea into a structured, testable strategy through a chat interface.
-There are three ways to start a build: describe a goal, describe specific logic, or upload an image.
-At the end of every build, the AI reviews the strategy and surfaces up to five improvement suggestions.
+There are three ways to start a build: describe research criteria, describe specific logic, or upload an image.
+After a build, Charton can surface up to five historical parameter variations for your review.

 Knowledge-based building